Climate Talks

-The videos are produced by James Maguire (Associate Professor, Business IT) and Luis Landa (External Lecturer, Business IT).
+The videos are produced by James Maguire (Associate Professor, Technologies in Practice Section) and Luis Landa (External Lecturer, Ethos Lab).
 Video footage by Rina de Place Bjørn.

 Unfortunately, we cannot show you this content without the use of cookies.
 You can accept cookies in the left corner of the page.